 Aftershave is a post-shave product, a category that also includes things such as moisturiser, healing gel and styptic pencils.
 All post-shave products are designed to help you recover from the abrasion and damage that shaving can cause your skin.

 Aftershave is one of the most popular post-shave products because it incorporates a multitude of recovery properties and fragrance to boot.
-When you’re looking to buy a good quality aftershave, it should effectively do the following...
+When you’re looking to buy a good quality aftershave, for yourself or for your partner, it should effectively do the following...

 Our skin is covered in a layer of natural oil, known as sebum, which protects from the air, regulates the oxygen and water that moves through our pores, and generally keeps us moisturised.
 While it’s important to use hot water to open your pores and achieve a closer shave, this can also wash away some of the sebum and lead to your skin becoming dry.
 The hotter the water, and the longer your skin is exposed to it, the more it dries out your face.